 General recommendations to follow before you travel:

-- Travellers should ideally arrange an appointment with their health professional before their trip.
+- Travelers should ideally arrange an appointment with their health professional before their trip.

 - Make sure that you have updated health insurance for the country you are visiting.
-If you are travelling in Europe check if you can apply for a European Health Insurance Card.
+If you are traveling in Europe check if you can apply for a European Health Insurance Card.

-- Travellers who take medication regularly or belong to vulnerable groups should allow plenty of time to prepare ahead of their trip.
+- Travelers who take medication regularly or belong to vulnerable groups should allow plenty of time to prepare ahead of their trip.